tartiflette/tartiflette/docs/api/subscription.md

 ## `@Subscription`: How to subscribe to a field?

-In the Tartiflette Engine to subscribe to a field, you simply use the decorator _(@Subscription)_ over a function which returns an async generator.
+In the Tartiflette engine, to subscribe to a field, you simply use the decorator `@Subscription` over a callable which returns an `async generator`.
 That's all there is to it.
-For advanced use-cases, take a look at putting a `Resolver` on top of a `Subscription` (see below).
+For advanced use-cases, take a look at putting a `@Resolver` on top of a `Subscription` ([see below](#resolver-manipulating-and-shaping-the-result-of-a-subscription-function)).

 ```python
 import asyncio